 Medication will not, however, kill the underlying virus.
 The virus continues living in the body so future outbreaks are possible.

 One of two creams — podofilox or imiquimod — applied directly to the warts can be effective.
-A person will need to get a prescription from a doctor before using these medications, and should not use them if they are pregnant.
+A person will need to get a prescription from a doctor before using these medications, and

 A third cream, also available through a prescription, is sinecatechins.
 This is a green tea extract cream that is FDA-approved for genital warts.
 Other green tea formulations may be available over the counter.